-F. The community centers program projects a network of community centers accross the state.
-Conceived as a long-range institution, these centers will provide a structure for a sweeping range of recreational and educational programs.
-In doing this, they will not only serve basic needs of Negro communities now ignored by the state's recist political structure, but will form a dynamic focus for the development of community organization.
-The educational features of the centers will include job training programs for the unskilled and unemployed, literacy and remedial programs for adults as well as young people, public health programs such as prenatal and infant care, basic nutri-tion, etc. to alleviate some of the serious health problems of Negro Mississippians (for instance, Negro infant mortality rates in some counties are so high as to invite comparison with "underdeveloped" nations.), adult education workshops which would deal with family relations, federal service programs, home improvement and other information vital to the needs of Negro communities, and also extracurricular programs for grade school and high school students which would not only supplement educational deficiencies but would provide opportunity for critical thought and creative expression.
-Each center would have a well-rounded library -- to which Negroes in many communities now have to access.
+F. The community centers program projects a network of com ters accross the state.
+Conceived as a long-range institut: centers will provide a structure for a sweeping range of re and educational programs.
+In doing this, they will not only basic needs of Negro communities now ignored by the state's political structure, but will form a dynamic focus for the of community organization.
+The educational features of the will include job training programs for the unskilled and un literacy and remedial programs for adults as well as young public health programs such as prenatal and infant care, ba tion, etc. to alleviate some of the serious health problems Mississippians (for instance.
+Negro infant mortality rates counties are so high as to invite comparison with "underdev nations.), adult education workshops which would deal with relations, federal service programs, home improvement and o mation vital to the needs of Negro communities, and also ex lar programs for grade school and high school students whit only supplement educational deficiencies but would provide for critical thought and creative expression.
+Each center a well-rounded library -- to which Negroes in many communitie wo access.

-Though the community enters program is primarily educational, some of each center's resources would be used to provide much-needed recreational facilities for the Negro cummunity.
-In most communities in Mississippi the only recreation outside of taverns is the movies, and for Negroes this means segregated movies.
-If there is a movie theater in the Negro community, it is old, run down, and shows mostly out-ofdate, third-rate Hollywood films.
-The film program of the centers will not only provide a more agreeable atmosphere for movies, it will bring films of serious content which are almost never shown in Mississippi, where ideas are rigidly controlled.
-Other recreational offerings will be music appreciation classes, arts and crafts workshops, drams groups, discussion clubs on current events, literature and Negro achievement, etc., pen pal clubs, organized sports (where equipment allows), and occasional special performances by outside entertainers, such as folk festivals, jazz concerts, etc. Organized story-telling for young children will be entertaining, and will introduce them to the resources of the center's library and to reading for pleasure in general.
+Though the community enters program is primarily education

 The development of this wide range of social and educational programs has emerged almost inevitably out of the urgent necessity to create institutions outside the existing structure to meet the vastly neglected needs of the Negro communities of Mississippi.
 But COFO's primary objective remains in the area of voter education, because it is only by the creation of a broadly-based and informed electorate that Mississippi's system of racial oppression can be destroyed ultimately.
-Thus, most of COFO's staff work is presently in the area of voter segistration.
+Thus, most of COFO's staff work is presently in the area of voter megistration.
 Through neighborhood canvassing, mass meetings, and citizenship classes teaching the difficult registration form, COFO's staff members work continuously to encourage as many Negroes as possible to register to vote.
 In areas where there are already local organizations COFO workers provide incentive and technical skill to voting efforts.
 But often the COFO worker must work in areas where there are no established community groups and in such places he must undertake the organization of the local people into a durable civic structure.